tomhuangswe/GLMPetMe/README.md

 # 🐾 PetMe — Your AI Pet Companion to boost happiness

 PetMe is a cross-platform AI pet companion app available as both a **React Native mobile app** and a **React web app**.
 Users can chat with a lifelike AI pet, customize its appearance using AI image generation, and receive gentle emotional support with some psychological healing techniques — all delivered through the warm personality of their virtual companion.
+You can try the web version in http://138.197.89.249/petmeapp/ More features and the mobile app version are under delopment.
+For example, the customized pet video generation feature will come soon.
 ---

 ## ✨ What It Does